pulumi/examples/aws-ts-eks-hello-world/README.md

     > ```

     If you visit the FQDN listed in `serviceHostname` you should land on the NGINX welcome page.
-Note, that it may take a minute or so for the LoadBalancer to become active on AWS.
+Note that it may take a minute or so for the LoadBalancer to become active on AWS.

 1. Access the Kubernetes Cluster using `kubectl`

-    To access your new Kubernetes cluster using `kubectl`, we need to setup the `kubeconfig` file and download `kubectl`.
+    To access your new Kubernetes cluster using `kubectl`, we need to set up the `kubeconfig` file and download `kubectl`.
 We can leverage the Pulumi stack output in the CLI, as Pulumi faciliates exporting these objects for us.